Cell-scale gene-expression measurements in Vibrio cholerae biofilms reveal spatiotemporal patterns underlying development

 Abstract

 Bacteria commonly exist in multicellular, surface-attached communities called biofilms.
 Biofilms are central to ecology, medicine, and industry.
 The Vibrio cholerae pathogen forms biofilms from single founder cells that, via cell division, mature into three-dimensional structures with distinct, yet reproducible, regional architectures.
-To define mechanisms underlying biofilm developmental transitions, we establish a single-molecule fluorescence in situ hybridization (smFISH) approach that enables accurate quantitation of spatiotemporal gene-expression patterns in biofilms at individual-cell resolution. smFISH analyses of V. cholerae biofilm regulatory and structural genes demonstrate that, as biofilms mature, matrix gene expression decreases, and simultaneously, a pattern emerges in which matrix gene expression is largely confined to peripheral biofilm cells.
-Both quorum sensing and c-di-GMP-signaling are required to generate the proper temporal pattern of matrix gene expression, while c-di-GMP-signaling sets the regional expression pattern without input from quorum sensing.
+To define mechanisms underlying biofilm developmental transitions, we establish a single-molecule fluorescence in situ hybridization (smFISH) approach that enables accurate quantitation of spatiotemporal gene-expression patterns in biofilms at cell-scale resolution. smFISH analyses of V. cholerae biofilm regulatory and structural genes demonstrate that, as biofilms mature, overall matrix gene expression decreases, and simultaneously, a pattern emerges in which matrix gene expression becomes largely confined to peripheral biofilm cells.
+Both quorum sensing and c-di-GMP-signaling are required to generate the proper temporal pattern of matrix gene expression.
+Quorum sensing autoinducer levels are uniform across the biofilm, and thus, c-di-GMP-signaling alone sets the regional matrix gene expression pattern.
 The smFISH strategy provides insight into mechanisms conferring particular fates to individual biofilm cells.

 Article activity feed